 Also, you need to continuously test your actions, and set goals depending on the metrics results.
-Never guess anything, calculation and interpretation of analytics would provide you the desired success.
+Never guess anything; the calculation and interpretation of analytics would provide you with the desired success.

-I hope this guide is able to answer all your questions related to beginning conversion rate optimization for your website!
+I hope this guide answers all your questions about commencing conversion rate optimization for your website!